Tonight I’ll sleep well, knowing that there is finally something happening within the international community about protecting the Arctic.

 Finally, the Resolution calls for something that is blinding obvious but completely absent from conversation inside the Arctic Council or the coastal states: a binding agreement to prevent pollution from ships and oil rigs.
 How they have been able to get away with voluntary, industry-friendly ‘codes of conduct’ for so long is extraordinary.

 There is one dark cloud.
 The document asks for a ‘precautionary approach’ to energy exploitation in the Arctic, but from where we’re sitting that should mean only one thing: no drilling at all.
 If you’re serious about protecting this fragile, vulnerable ecosystem then it’s madness to allow oil platforms and giant drilling ships anywhere near it.
 To paraphrase Beyonce, if you like it then you shouldn’t put a rig on it.

 This is clearly not the end.
 EU foreign ministers have work to do.
 The European Parliament rightly pointed out that the ministers haven’t responded to a policy proposal by the European Commission and the EU External Action Services from 2012.
 Actually, since 2009, EU foreign ministers haven’t really done anything on the Arctic.
 The ministers, and EU high representative Catherine Ashton, should engage in the international debate on the Arctic before it’s too late.

 So now the question becomes what impact, both within Europe and beyond its borders, the resolution has.
 I’m sure the coastal states will publicly behave politely but privately fume.
 Instead they should see the writing on the wall and understand that no one is threatening their sovereignty, just their approach.
 The Arctic Ocean is unique, productive, and beautiful.
 It should stay that way.

-Neil Hamilton is a Senior Political Advisor Polar at Greenpeace Norway.
+Dr. Neil Hamilton is the Senior Political Advisor for the Arctic campaign at Greenpeace Norway.